smythp/sigstore-docs-wiki/Season-of-Docs-2023-Organization-Project-Proposal.md

 ## Additional information

 [Lisa Tagliaferri](https://www.linkedin.com/in/lisa-tagliaferri/) is the maintainer of Sigstore docs and will serve as a mentor and community liaison.
 The technical writer working with Sigstore docs will be part of a growing community of Sigstore contributors, and will benefit from the knowledge of the extended community.
 They will be invited to join Sigstore community calls twice a month.

+## Apply

+If you would like to apply to be the technical writer working on Sigstore Docs through Google Season of Docs, please apply via the application link at [https://links.sigstore.dev/GSoD](https://links.sigstore.dev/GSoD).